craftingcity/The-Known-World/Prenotes Nov 30 23.md

 ### What does the World Know?

 As the [[Annual Boneborn Bash]] is tomorrow, today is the last day to prepare for the Bash itself.
+They light the porters and Garage on fire.
+They broke back into [[Whiteout Enterprises]] to find it empty of people and information.

 ### What happened?
 They talked with Alegra, and they got more information about the [[Guild of Wizards#Council of Mages]].